 What does vision therapy involve?

-In order to treat the visual condition in an efficient and effective manner, vision therapy typically involves weekly in-office training of 30-60 minutes duration, supplemented by daily home therapy of 20-30 minutes.
+In order to treat the visual condition in an efficient and effective manner, vision therapy typically involves weekly in-office training of 30-60 minutes, supplemented by daily home therapy of 20-30 minutes.
 The length of the program varies between several months to up to a year depending on the condition.
 The vision therapy program is designed and supervised by a developmental optometrist.
 The therapy is provided on a one-to-one basis by the doctor or vision therapist.